Packaging Recycling Solutions

 The packaging integral printing inks and adhesives are designed not to be easily removed from plastic, making them difficult to remove during the recycling process, and the inability to extract high-quality recycled plastics has limited the use of recycled plastics.

-In order to solve this problem, artience group has established technologies for deinking* and adhesives peeling off printing inks, which are used in plastic packaging, mainly TOYO INK, and is working to improve the quality of recycled plastics.
+In order to solve this problem, artience group has established technology to remove deinking * and adhesives of printing inks, which are used in plastic packaging, mainly TOYO INK, and is working to improve the quality of recycled plastics.

-* Deinking: Peeling and removing printing inks from the substrate
+* Deinking: Peeling and removing printing inks from a substrate

 Inks and adhesives Removal Technology